-- 1.1 Each member of staff is expected to encourage and promote good behaviour in pupils, respect for others and to apply all rewards and sanctions fairly and consistently. - 1.2 Well planned, interesting and demanding lessons make a major contribution to good discipline.
-Copthorne Prep School aims to encourage the pupils to adopt the highest standards of morals, principles and behaviour in line with our core values.
+- 1.1 It is important that all staff encourage and promote good behaviour in pupils, nurturing potential, fostering respect and building resilience and apply all rewards and sanctions fairly and consistently. - 1.2 Well planned, interesting and demanding lessons make a major contribution to good discipline.
+Copthorne Prep School aims to inspire every child to become the very best version of themselves in an innovative and creative learning environment.